The history of the Explosion of the Chariot of Florence

 It is a show between faith and tradition that every year attracts thousands of people from all over the world.
 An appointment with roots far back in history but always alive in the hearts of Florentines.

-One of the most beloved and considered unmissable is undoubtedly the "Scoppio del carro" (Explosion of the cart) in Piazza del Duomo which is celebrated on Easter Day (click here to find out everything about the 2021 edition).
+One of the most beloved and considered unmissable is undoubtedly the "Scoppio del carro" (Explosion of the cart) in Piazza del Duomo which is celebrated on Easter Day.
 This tradition of ancient origins has as its protagonist a relic, still used today during this recurrence, on which the whole event is centered.

 Legend has it that during the first Crusade in 1099, the noble Florentine captain Pazzino De' Pazzi was the first to climb the walls of Jerusalem and the first to raise the crusader banner over the city.
 In recognition of his courage, he received as a gift some flints from the Holy Sepulchre, which he brought to Florence and which were kept by his family until it was expelled by the Medici.